 Gather All Your Documents

 Whether you’re doing taxes yourself, or with the help of a CPA, now is the time to gather all of your paperwork for the year.
+Asking yourself when is the last day to file taxes, and wait for that day to come to take action, migt no be the best strategy.
 Scrambling to get all of this documentation together at the last minute means you’re more likely to miss something, which will inevitably affect your return.
 Use this list from Fundera to make sure you have everything together in one place:

 - Last year’s business tax return